What Projection Screen was that again, Standard or Daylight?

 can be quickly set up, and delivers a great picture in bright rooms."
 (Epson EH LS-100) [Link]

-Looking at the image below that this is how it would look at home?
+Is that how this projector would look at home?

-If you said yes, naturally, ..what you see at the show is what you'd expect at home, then you may be in for a rude surprise.
+If you said yes, what you see at the show is what you'd expect at home, then you're in for a surprise.

 You can see from the image & video below, as well as the link to the actual screen's video testing an Epson projector just how much difference an expensive screen can make, a top screen would make almost any projector look good in the same situation.

 Epson Home Cinema LS100 Laser Display Wins AVS Forum Best of CEDIA 2017 Award

 "The AVS Forum editorial team selected super-cool, knock-your-socks-off products based on our honest impressions of performance, technology and value represented by the demos we experienced ourselves," said Scott Wilkinson, editor, AVS Forum.
 "Epson broke the mold of expensive ultra short-throw projectors at CEDIA 2017 with the new Home Cinema LS100.." |more|

 - Great!
 But was that on a standard screen or a special screen?

 Check out this video (CEDIA 2017) when you look at the projection screen in comparison to the white on the surrounding pictures (on the right hand wall) it looks like Epson have again used a specialised "daylight" screen.
 If that's the case, it would be a poor showing from Epson not to mention it.